 If you’re considered to be a high-risk driver, insurance companies can raise your rates, or even deny you coverage, in order to protect themselves.
 It’s a good idea, then, to understand what could make an individual high-risk so that you can determine whether or not you might fall into this category.
-This article gives 10 reasons that a car insurance company might consider you to be high risk: you’ve been in a serious accident, you’ve had a DUI, you have a violation, you live in a certain neighborhood, you’re very young or very old, you’re a new driver, you haven’t had insurance before, you drive a high-risk car, you have bad credit, and you don’t own a home.
+Here are 10 reasons that a car insurance company might consider you to be high risk.

 Though every insurer is different — each follows its own set of qualifications for what makes a driver high risk — there are several common reasons across insurers why you might fall into this category.

 Reason 1: You’ve been in a serious accident.
 A serious car accident, meaning one that involves significant damages or injuries, could very well push you into the high-risk category.

 Comparatively, something more like a fender-bender may also raise your rate, but usually only temporarily.

 Reason 2: You’ve had a DUI.
 Though the particulars vary by state, if you’ve been convicted of driving under the influence, your insurance rates will be high.

 DUI convictions usually stay attached to one’s record for five years, and they can result in you being denied coverage completely.